 How does VIP compare to other programs like Helmets to Hardhats and Hire a Hero?

-The UA Veterans in Piping Program was set up to complement existing programs that place veterans into construction careers.
-We actively support those programs that similarly give back to our veterans.
-Through the UA VIP Program, we are simply expanding our ability to reach out to these potential candidates.
-This dedicated website also allows us to further elaborate on the career opportunities that are available within the UA.
+The UA Veterans in Piping Program was set up to complement existing programs that place transitioning active duty service members construction careers.
+We actively support these programs that similarly give back to our veterans.
+The UA VIP Program is different in the way we provide job skills training and certification leading to guaranteed employment as a United Association apprentice.